allfed/mink/README.md

 You will need to find an SNX file corresponding to the cultivars you would like to run in the archive, or import them yourself.
 You can also place your own SNX files in the generated_SNX_files folder, but it's recommended to modify the template, to make it clear how the SNX file you are using differs from all the other SNX files.
 You can see what SNX files exist in basics_15jun22/sge_Mink3daily/SNX_files/data_to_generate_SNX_files.csv and the shared_SNX_template.txt in that folder.
 Examples of what this generates are in generated_SNX_files.

-Make sure you have both rainfed and irrigated versions.
-Right now, mink requires both rainfed and irrigated versions to run.

-Once you've either generated or placed your SNX file in genrated_SNX_files, you can either just run the cultivar for the whole region, or create maps that run for a certain region.
+Once you've either generated or placed your SNX file in generated_SNX_files, you can either just run the cultivar for the whole region, or create maps that run for a certain region.
 You would need to create a GRASS gis raster that covered the region and export it as a .pack file to grassdata/world/megaenvironments_packed.
 You can also just specify the maps according to the megaenvironments -- you can always take a look at the rasters, they should be loaded in whenever scenarios are generated. (hint: to display a raster, use the basics_15jun22/sge_Mink3daily/export_scripts/quick_display.sh script.
 You can also render multiple rasters with the same scale in a heat map with ./render_all_rasters_same_scale.sh in the same folder).

 To specify which cultivars are run for which megaenvironment maps dfined in the previous step, go to default_cultivar_mappings.csv.
 Also add in the wet weight moisture content in moisture_contents.csv in the same folder if it's not there.